jitendrabhamare/Python-Data-Structures-Algorithms/HuffmanCoding.md

     - SC: size of dict which is const * n. hence SC: O(n)
     - 'generate_bitsteam()' creates encoded bit stream using corresponding dictionary keys.
 TC- O(n), SC - const*n = O(n)

-5. 'huffman_encoding()' method use all the helper function.
+5. The 'huffman_encoding()' method use all the helper function.
     - TC: Overall Time complexity from step 1-4 is O(n^2.logn)
     - SC: For step 1-4 is O(n^2)

-6. huffman_decioding()' uses reverse dictionary values to decode bitstream into a text value.
+6. The 'huffman_decioding()' uses reverse dictionary values to decode bitstream into a text value.
    - TC: O(n)
    - SC: O(n)